 Don't forget business asset purchase or sale

 Plan to buy new equipment or sell off a parcel of land?
-Sales or purchases can impact the amount of cash you have available to run your business.
+Sales or purchases can impact the amount of cash you have available to run your construction business.
 Note it on your cash flow management plan.

 Credit as a cash flow strategy